ROB ROSE: Who’s more of a fiscal dunce — Hlaudi or SA’s unions?

 At this point, says Skinner, “not retrenching is worse than retrenching, if the SABC is brought to its knees”.

-The trick perhaps is to axe many of the overpaid executives and managers that aren’t part of the newsroom, and aren’t involved directly in the broadcaster’s core job — bringing you the news.
+The trick perhaps is to axe many of the overpaid executives and managers who aren’t part of the newsroom, and aren’t involved directly in the broadcaster’s core job — bringing you the news.

 Where the money went